tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

-I hypothesized that individual differences in word recognition at age 3 will be more discriminating and predictive future language outcomes than differences at age 4 or age 5.
-To test this hypothesis, we calculated the correlations of growth curve features with age 5 expressive vocabulary size and age 4 receptive vocabulary.
+I hypothesized that individual differences in word recognition at age 3 will be more discriminating and predictive of future language outcomes than differences at age 4 or age 5.
+To test this hypothesis, I calculated the correlations of growth curve features with age 5 expressive vocabulary size and age 4 receptive vocabulary.
 (The receptive test was not administered during the last year of the study for logistical